cscart/docs/en/user_guide/addons/eBay/end_ebay_sales.rst

 #.
 Go to **Marketing → eBay → eBay products**.

 #.
-Select the products you want to edit by clicking on them.
+Select the products by clicking on them.

 #.
 Click the gear button.